Soriold/CSSE374-Eleven/README.md

 All team members were equally involved in important matters such as software design decisions, etcetera.

 # Instructions:
-To use this tool, run DesignParser with arguments of the configuration file you want to use, the full method signature you wish to create a sequence diagram for, and the depth you would like the sequence diagram to reach.
-For example, under Run Configurations in Eclipse, we used the arguments "collectionsArgs.txt java.util.Collections.shuffle(List<T> list) 3" to generate the sequence diagram of java.util.Collections.shuffle() at a depth of 3.
+DesignParser now takes four arguments.
+The first argument is the file that contains the fully qualified names of the classes you want to parse.
+The second argument is either "true" or "false", depending on whether you want to generate a sequence diagram.
+If you do want to generate a sequence diagram, and have set the second argument to "true", the third argument should be the fully qualified name of the method you want to generate a diagram for, including the method parameters. the fourth and final argument should be the number of levels of recursion that you want for the sequence diagram.
+Be careful setting the levels of recursion, as the diagram may grow very quickly.
+For example, under Run Configurations in Eclipse, we used the arguments "collectionsArgs.txt true java.util.Collections.shuffle(List<T> list) 3" to generate the sequence diagram of java.util.Collections.shuffle() at a depth of 3.
 After running DesignParser with the desired arguments, two text files are created: GVOutput.txt contains the GraphViz code to make a UML diagram of the parsed classes, and SDEditOutput.txt contains the SDEdit markup for the sequence diagram of the given method.